 - What has helped with my confidence in speaking a lot is Power English program.

 Another reason that can stop us from speaking English is the fear of making mistakes.
-Watch the following video and learn what can we do about it. 🙂 The video is over 30 minutes long but it is worth watching.
+Watch this video and learn what can we do about it. 🙂 The video is over 30 minutes long but it is worth watching.

 Have you ever had the similar experience in your life?
 What has helped you to overcome it?
 Share your thoughts in the comment section below. 🙂